 Firm: Parmigiano-Reggiano (I like the crystals in it) or Gruyère

 Creamy: Brillat-Savarin (my favorite- it’s a triple cream cheese, very buttery) or La Tur

 Blue: Gorgonzola or Stilton

-While "Charcuterie" is one of my favorite words to say, I also love serving an assortment of meats to go with cheeses.
 I like pork rillettes because it is easy to spread on bread and tastes great topped with some cracked black pepper and whole grain mustard.
 It seems fancy but the rustic pâté is pretty much pulled pork stored in its own fat.
 This is another time to try to mix up the textures.
-I like to pick something hard like salami, thinly sliced on the bias, something soft and rich like a pate and dry cured meats like prosciutto (always prosciutto, it is a fan favorite) and soppressata or chorizo.
+I like to pick something hard like salami, saucisson, or Spanish cured chorizo, thinly sliced on the bias; something soft and rich like a pate or rillettes; and dry cured meats like prosciutto (always prosciutto, it is a fan favorite), soppressata, coppa, or speck.

 Breads & Crackers

 Breads, crackers, chips, crisps – call it what you want, they are all vehicles to get the cheese to your mouth.
 I like to put out one to two options for people to decide.
 While good sturdy crackers are a classic, my personal favorite conveyance for cheese is grilled French bread.
 It has that smoky flavor from being tossed on the grill (or a grill pan) for a few minutes.
 Sliced baguettes dipped in olive oil and broiled are perfect for spreading creamy cheeses.